celo-org/celo-monorepo/packages/docs/celo-codebase/protocol/stability/adding_stable_assets.md

 The last governance proposal is expected to unfreeze the contract and attach the last strings in the process to get a fully transferable asset stabilized by the Reserve.
 This propose involves:

-1. Unfreezing both `StableTokenX` y `ExchangeX`.
+1. Unfreezing both `StableTokenX` & `ExchangeX`.
 2. Making `ExchangeX` able to pull CELO out of the Reserve for the buckets `Reserve.addExchangeSpender`
 3. Declaring the token to the Reserve as an asset to be stabilized calling `Reserve.addToken`
 4. Enable `StableTokenX` as a fee currency, so that it can be used to pay for gas `FeeCurrencyWhitelist.addToken`.
-5. In case necesarry, parameters such as `reserveFraction` and `spread` can also be updated in this governance proposal.
+5. In case necessary, parameters such as `reserveFraction` and `spread` can also be updated in this governance proposal.

 After passing this last proposal, `cX` should be fully activated.